|POLICY TITLE:||Information Security Policy|

 Carnegie Mellon University ("University") has adopted the following Information Security Policy ("Policy") as a measure to protect the confidentiality, integrity and availability of Institutional Data as well as any Information Systems that store, process or transmit Institutional Data.

-This Policy applies to all faculty, staff and third-party Agents of the University as well as any other University affiliate who is authorized to access Institutional Data.
+This Policy applies to all faculty, staff and third-party Agents of the University as well as any other University affiliate, including students, who are authorized to access Institutional Data.

 This Policy will be reviewed by the University's Information Security Office every 5 years or as deemed appropriate based on changes in technology or regulatory requirements.